 An implant profile depicts the distance the breast will project forward from the chest wall.
 Implants are made in low, moderate, high and extra high profiles.

 Breast implants come in two shapes.
 Round implants tend to offer more fullness on the top of the breast, while teardrop implants are touted to mimic the shape and look of natural breasts.
+Dr. Lapuerta prefers round implants and finds the natural shaped implants can be problematic for some patients while not offering any benefit over a round implant.

 Breast implants are made with a smooth or textured surface.
 Round implants can be chosen with either surface, while teardrop implants are made with a textured surface only.
+Dr. Lapuerta’s preference is to use smooth surface breast implants.

 – Subfascial (Retrofacial): Under the fascia of the muscle